-If you’ve recently picked up a second-hand phone that was previously on the Vodafone network, or you’re preparing to sell one yourself, then it’s most likely locked.
+If you’ve recently picked up a second-hand phone that was previously on Vodafone's network or you’re preparing to sell one yourself, then it’s most likely carrier-locked.
 This means that it can’t be used on any network other than Vodafone’s.
 Don’t worry though, this isn’t a permanent state.
 We show you how to unlock the device so that it can access any mobile network.

 Unlocking a phone if you’re a Vodafone customer

-If you’re thinking of moving networks or want to sell/give your current handset to someone else, then you’ll need to request a Network Unlock Code from Vodafone.
+If you’re thinking of moving networks or want to sell/give your current handset to someone else, then you’ll need to request a NUC (Network Unlock Code) from Vodafone.

 This is done via the online Network Unlock Code request form page, where you’ll need to answer several questions.
 These include the type of account you have, whether you’ve used the phone with your current SIM, and if your account is in arrears.